dennwc/cayley/docs/Configuration.md

   * Default: "127.0.0.1:64210"

   The hostname or IP address for Cayley's HTTP server to listen on optionally followed by a port number.
+  IPv6 address need to be configured with square brackets: [2001:db8::]:port

+  If you want to listen to all interfaces use 0.0.0.0 as a host or specify a specific IP address to listen on.

 #### **`http.docs_path`**